wp-plugins/wp-all-import/readme.txt

-﻿=== WP All Import ===
+=== WP All Import ===
-Contributors: Soflyy
+Contributors: soflyy
-Tags: xml, csv, import
+Tags: wordpress, xml, csv, datafeed, import
-Requires at least: 2.9
+Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 2.12

-The most powerful solution for importing XML and CSV files to WordPress.
-Create Posts and Pages with content from any XML or CSV file.
-Perform scheduled updates and overwrite of existing import jobs.
+Create Posts/Pages with content from any XML or CSV file.

 == Description ==
+Long description here.

 = Features =

-= Technical support =
+= Technical Support =

 == Installation ==

-1. Upload `wpallimport` folder to the `/wp-content/plugins/` directory.
+Either: -
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+	* Upload the plugin from the Plugins page in WordPress
+	* Unzip wp-all-import.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

 == Frequently Asked Questions ==